junaidulhassan/Chat-with-your-Data/README.md

 ## Installation and Setup

-Clone this project, go into the `rags` project folder.
+Clone this project, and go into the `rags` project folder.
 We recommend creating a virtual env for dependencies (`python3 -m venv .venv`).

 ```
 poetry install --with dev